 - Access to service policies and procedures

-- Materials and equipment to facilitate play and leisure
+- Materials and equipment to facilitate and support children’s play and leisure

 - Cleaning equipment and materials

 - Access to a diverse range of children and parents: